 What A Commission-Based Job Is

 A commission-based job is one where the majority of one’s compensation is based on sales performance and the commissions (also known as residuals) from those sales.
 Commission-based jobs tend to be more common in certain industries than others, like real estate or software sales, and they are a unique type of job that you don’t find them on the typical job boards.
-In fact, places like Craigslist have banned commission-only jobs because many of them were scams.

 There are 3 kinds of commission-based jobs: